Lesson 2 of 7 - grow effective communication skills

 • Be aware of any expectations about your partner's response to your meta-comments.
 If you expect him or her to (ultimately) reject or ignore your feedback, or if you feel unjustified or ambivalent in making it, your odds for success drop.

-• If your partner can hear and accept your comment, often the next step is to use the communication skill of win-win problem-solving together;
+• If your partner can hear and accept your comment, often the next step is to use win-win problem-solving together;

 • Allow yourself to experiment with metatalk and develop your own style and skill, rather than being perfect at it.
-This skill doesn't always work, but it does raise the odds you'll get more of your needs met more often...
+This skill doesn't always work, but it does raise the odds you'll fill your current needs more often...

 • Notice your reactions as you read the meta-comment examples below.
 If the examples seem weird, awkward, or strange, it implies you're not used to using this skill.
 Give the skill a try, be patient, and note the results!